appanp/supply-chain-fundas/supply_chain_terminology.md

 1. [Roboteon Robotic Fulfillment Platform](https://www.roboteon.com/download/roboteon-brochure_web_2024.pdf), Product brochure, 2024
 1. [Numina RDS WES](https://numinagroup.com/rds-warehouse-execution-system/)
 1. [Softeon WMS](https://www.softeon.com/solutions/warehouse-execution-system-wes/) - rule-based engine

+**Warehouse Layout**: Maximizing space and ensuring efficiency in your warehouse starts with a smart warehouse layout, from space-saving storage solutions to streamlined picking processes, that directly influence operational productivity.
+For more info, refer to [this link](https://spherewms.com/blog/warehouse-layout-strategies).

 **Warehouse Management System (WMS)**: It is an IT system which implements the following functionality: